SithuAung1988/Vedic-Planetary-Aspectarium/README.md

 git clone https://github.com/SithuAung1988/Vedic-Planetary-Aspectarium.git <directory>
 cd <directory>/VPA/
 ```
-Replace the `<directory>` part with the directory path where you want to store to `VPA's` scripts.
+Replace the `<directory>` part with the directory path where you want to store the `VPA's` scripts.
 For example: my desktop directory path is `~/Desktop/`.

 If you need help, read this article: [`git clone`](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=webui)